cdonnachie/Avian-Blockchain-Analysis/DASHBOARD_ALTERNATIVES.md

 ## 🚨 Known Issue: Dashboard Build Problem

-The graphsense-dashboard has a known build issue related to `tree-sitter` native compilation during Docker build.
-This is **NOT critical** as all GraphSense functionality is available through alternative methods.
+The graphsense-dashboard had a known build issue related to `tree-sitter` native compilation during Docker build. **This has now been FIXED** - see `graphsense-dashboard/BUILD_FIX_README.md` for the complete solution.
+All GraphSense functionality is also available through alternative methods below.

 ## ✅ Available Alternatives